Teaching Forgiveness: A Parent’s Guide for ages 5-10

 • Demonstrate forgiveness.
 Exhibit how to apologize and forgive by practicing it yourself.
 When you make an error, apologize sincerely, and display your readiness to make amends.

-• Engage in role-playing.
-Employ role-playing exercises to help your child understand various scenarios where forgiveness can be practiced.
+• Engage in role-playing: Employ role-playing exercises to help your child understand various scenarios where forgiveness can be practiced.
 This interactive method can make the concept more relatable and enjoyable for young children.

 Finally, integrate these tips into your daily life to maximize their effectiveness.